flutter/website/flutter-for-react-native/index.md

 ## Project structure and resources
 ### Where do I start writing the code?

 Start with the `main.dart` file.
-It's created automatically when you create a Flutter app.
+It's autogenerated when you create a Flutter app.
 <!-- skip -->
 ```dart